 When it comes to lychee, there are a few different ways in which it can be described.
 Usually, people who try lychee for the first time say that it has a sweet and fruity taste with hints of floral notes.

 It almost has a melon-like flavor, with some saying that it tastes like a combination of strawberries, grapes, and pineapple.
-The texture is quite unique too—it’s soft yet firm at the same time, making it perfect for snacking on or adding to salads and other dishes.
-This fresh lychee fruit can also be frozen, they taste like lychee sorbet.
+The texture is quite unique, too—it’s soft yet firm at the same time, making it perfect for snacking on or adding to salads and other dishes.
+This fresh lychee fruit can also be frozen, and it tastes like lychee sorbet.

 Rambutan vs Lychee